 - No-Nonsense Nemesis: Lagss doesn't play around.
 After she and Hearts weaken Goku with a Combination Attack, she immediately finishes him off with glass shards.

-- Out of Focus: She has received the least attention out of the six members.
-She finally takes the stage in episode 10.
+- Out of Focus: She has received the least attention out of the six members in the anime.
+She appears more consistently in the game and manga, however.

 - Significant Anagram: Her name is an anagram for "glass", referencing her ability to manipulate glass.